tylertaboada/lab-nodemailer/README.md

 ![image](https://user-images.githubusercontent.com/23629340/37091320-032a2cb0-2208-11e8-8b73-27060f1960c3.png)

-Almost every time you register on a new service, you're asked to confirm your account by clicking on a link that's been sent to your email.
-This is a great way to avoid registering users with wrong or made up information.
-In this lab, we will do the same exact thing - create an app that will allow users to sign up, but their status will be by default set to `pending_confirmation`.
-After creating an account, the user should receive a confirmation message with a clickable link that includes a confirmation "token" in the query.
+Every time you create an account on a new service, you're asked to confirm your email address by clicking on a link that is sent to the you.
+This is a great way stop people trying to create disposable or spammy accounts.

+In this lab, we will do the same exact thing - create an app that allows users to sign up, but their status will be by default set to `pending_confirmation`.

+After creating an account, the user should receive a confirmation email with a clickable link that includes a confirmation "token" in the query.
 After navigating to this link, their status should be changed to `active`.
-We will use **Nodemailer** for this!
+We will use **nodemailer** for this!

 ## Requirements